 Geographies of conflict

-Oxfam America and Clark University's Graduate School of Geography invite you to the launch of a new report entitled Geographies of Conflict: Mapping Overlaps between Extractive Industries and Agricultural Land Uses in Ghana and Peru.
+Oxfam and Clark University's Graduate School of Geography invite you to the launch of a new report entitled Geographies of Conflict: Mapping Overlaps between Extractive Industries and Agricultural Land Uses in Ghana and Peru.

 Thursday March 27th, 2014

 Ghana and Peru have experienced dramatic growth in their mining and hydrocarbons sectors in recent years.
 Both countries have also witnessed at times conflictive relationships between local communities and extractive operations.
 These conflicts are often rooted in small-scale farmers' concerns about negative impacts on land and water.
 Addressing the causes of these conflicts is critical for ensuring more beneficial outcomes from extractive industries investments.